JiayuLi-997/SiTunes_dataset/Experiments/Situational_recommendation/README.md

 ### Baseline Models

-As a preliminary experiment on the situational recommendation with *SiTunes*, we select some existing context-aware models for experiments, In our study, we chose to evaluate a set of models, including Factorization Machines (FM), Wide & Deep, AutoInt, and Deep & Cross Network Version 2 (DCN V2).
+As a preliminary experiment on the situational recommendation with *SiTunes*, we select some existing context-aware models for experiments, In our study, we chose to evaluate a set of models, including Factorization Machines (FM) [1], Wide & Deep [2], AutoInt [3], and Deep & Cross Network Version 2 (DCN V2) [4].
 Wide & Deep and FM are selected as they represent classical and popular baseline approaches in the contextual recommendation.
 And AutoInt and DCN V2 represent recent advances by which we aim to assess the possibility of employing state-of-the-art approaches on *SiTunes*.
-In experiments, we adopted the popular RecBole framework to implement and evaluate all results.
+In experiments, we adopted the popular RecBole framework [5] to implement and evaluate all results.

 ### Experimental Settings